 Collection management, research services, exhibitions, programming, and volunteer programs are administered by the San Francisco Airport Museum, a section of the San Francisco Airport Commission.
 The San Francisco Aeronautical Society Board of Directors is dedicated to the objectives set by the San Francisco Airport Commission in creating an active West Coast center for aviation.

-The mission of the San Francisco Aeronautical Society is to support the San Francisco Airport Commission Aviation Library & Louis A. Turpen Aviation Museum by:
+The mission of the San Francisco Aeronautical Society is to support the San Francisco Airport Commission Aviation Library & Louis A. Turpen Aviation Museum by advancing the knowledge and appreciation of aviation history.

 - Seeking donations to the collection